grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "What good is wealth and freedom if you are dead though?"

 "Look, there's dangerous and there's really fucking dangerous.
 You'd be mostly working sonar, at least at first.
 That's about as dangerous as tuning your stereo.
 You wouldn't have to work down in the engine room or throw lines or anything like that.
-Heck you couldn't lift a line even if I needed you to."
+Heck, you couldn't lift a line even if I needed you to."
 Percy glanced at Cassandra's arms.
 "You'd be facing the same base-level danger we all face on a submarine.
 If we are in a situation where you might die, we'll all be in that situation together.
 My boat has been running for decades without taking the whole crew down, and I expect she'll run for a couple more decades.
 That means you aren't going to die any time soon on this boat.
 Can you live with that?"

 Cassandra nodded slowly.